Top scholar DDDO: A monitoring system for the Orokonui Ecosanctuary

 Orokonui Ecosanctuary on the Otago Peninsula includes a creche for Haast tokoeka kiwi chicks.
 These are the rarest of kiwi chicks and only a very small percentage make it to adulthood in the wild.
 The chicks are hatched in the wild and then brought to the creche until they have reached 1.2kg and can protect themselves against stoats in the wild.

-The area that the chicks are housed in is fenced and has gates which visitors use to enter the 14 hectare creche.
+The area that the chicks are housed in is fenced and has gates that visitors use to enter the 14-hectare creche.
 The chicks need to be kept separate from the adults as the adults will pick on the younger kiwi.
 There are four gates in the sanctuary.
 Visitors leaving gates open can be catastrophic for these precious birds.

 Developing a monitoring system to alert volunteers that a gate had been left open was a need identified by Tony Stewart – one of the volunteers.
 Tony could also see that long-term monitoring of multiple aspects of the sanctuary environment could also be possible.